-- Objective: Ensure that firms which manufacture and distribute financial instruments act in the clients' best interests during all the stages of the life-cycle of products - Target Market: - The product approval process must specify an identified target market of end clients within the relevant category of clients for each financial instrument - Product manufacturers must provide sufficient information to distributors so they can understand and sell properly (disclosure of target market in prospectuses/pricing supplements/announcements of the offering, etc.) - Firms are required to review products on a regular basis to assess whether the product remains consistent with the needs, characteristics and objectives of identified target market (feed-back loop) - Mutual responsibilities must be outlined in writing where non-EEA/UK issuer/other parties used to create/ manage product (usually in the distribution or terms agreement)
+- Markets in Financial Instruments Directive (2014/65/EU) (UK post-Brexit domestic version) created a new EU-wide and UK product governance regime - Scope: - All investment firms established in the EEA (and its EEA branches) and to branches of non-EEA entities (or the UK equivalent) - All types of clients (retail, professional and eligible counterparties) - All financial instruments, including structured products - Covers both sides of the product development and sales process, namely to (if different) - Product manufacturers: investment firms that create, develop, issue and/or design investment products, including investment firms advising corporate issuers on the launch of new securities; and - Product distributors: investment firms that offer and/or recommend investment products and services - Objective: ensure firms which manufacture and distribute financial instruments act in clients' best interest during all the stages of the lifecycle of products - Target Market: - Product approval process must specify an identified target market of end clients within relevant category of clients for each financial instrument - Product manufacturers must provide sufficient information to distributors so they can understand and sell properly (disclose target market in prospectuses, pricing supplements, announcements of offering, etc.) - Firms required to review products on a regular basis to assess whether the product remains consistent with needs, characteristics, and objectives of identified target market (feed-back loop) - Mutual responsibilities must be outlined in writing where non-EEA/UK issuer/other parties used to create/manage product (usually in distribution or terms agreement)

-Contractual recognition of Bail-in
+Contractual Recognition of Bail-in

-- Article 55 of the Bank Recovery and Resolution Directive (BRRD) - Post-Brexit, Article 55 "onshored" in UK by Part I of UK Banking Act 2009 - Part of comprehensive powers given to EU/UK resolution authorities to deal with failing banks - Bail-in tool allows resolution authority to write-down or convert to equity a failing bank's liabilities (actual debt liabilities and other unsecured liabilities) - Dealers based in the EU27 and the UK required to include "contractual recognition of bail-in" clauses in various MTN contracts (Distribution Agreements, Terms Agreements, Agency Agreements etc.) that are governed by a non-EEA or non-English law (as applicable) - New York-law contracts will need to include (a) Article 55 bail-in language in their terms if an EU incorporated Dealer is party to the contracts and/or (b) Part I UK Banking Act bail-in language in their terms if a UK incorporated Dealer is party to the contracts
+- Article 55 of the Bank Recovery and Resolution Directive (BRRD) - Post-Brexit, Article 55 "onshored" in UK by Part I of UK Banking Act 2009 - Part of comprehensive powers given to EU/UK resolution authorities to deal with failing banks - Bail-in tool allows resolution authority to write-down or convert to equity a failing bank's liabilities (actual debt liabilities and other unsecured liabilities) - Dealers based in the EU27 and the UK required to include "contractual recognition of bail-in" clauses in various MTN contracts (Distribution Agreements, Terms Agreements, Agency Agreements etc.) that are governed by a non-EEA or non-English law (as applicable) - New York-law contracts will need to include (a) Article 55 bail-in language in their terms if an EU incorporated Dealer is party to the contracts and/or (b) Part I UK Banking Act bailin language in their terms if a UK incorporated Dealer is party to the contracts